jsadlercode/AI-voice-assistant/README.md

 Great open source speech recognition model that can run locally.
 - PyAudio
 Python library to allow for audio to be captured either live from a microphone or from a file and passed to something like Whisper for speech recognition to be performed.

+I tried PyAudio and other libraries locally on my Mac, but kept having issues.
+In the end, I relented and chose to use an online service called Deepgram to handle conversion between text and speech.
+I've then interfaced it with Groq due to it being much faster than other services.
+Though I may link it with a local LLM.

 ### Natural conversation